 The Harmony Test is a safe, non-invasive, screening test for the chance of Down Syndrome.
 It measures fetal DNA present in the mother's blood to produce a 99% accurate screening result.
 Although primarily used for Down Syndrome (Trisomy 21) it will also screen for Edward’s Syndrome (Trisomy 18), Patau’s Syndrome (Trisomy 13) and it can detect the fetal sex (if requested).
 It is accurate in twins as well.

-The test can be performed from 10 weeks of pregnancy in both pregnancies conceived naturally or by IVF.
+The Harmony Test can be performed from 10 weeks of pregnancy in both pregnancies conceived naturally or by IVF.

 The Harmony test simply involves first performing a scan to accurately date the pregnancy and look to see if it is singleton or twins.
 This is followed by a small blood sample and you should receive your result in under 15 days.
 This test does not involve any risk to the pregnancy.

 The Harmony Test is very accurate for the following chromosomal conditions:

 - 99% for Down Syndrome (Trisomy 21)